deib-polimi/hyperspark/README.md

 - Extend the "Solution" and "EvaluatedSolution" class (or use the existing one for PFSP).
 - Implement evaluate(s: Solution) inside Problem class.
 - Extend the "Algorithm" trait and implement evaluate function signatures inside your custom algorithm class.
 - Write your application that uses HyperSpark framework.
 For a start, create a Scala object with main function.
 Inside the main write a FrameworkConf and provide it a problem, an algorithm, a parallelism multiplier, seeding solutions and the time limit for one parallel run.
-See *it.polimi.hyperh.App.scala* example.
+See *it.polimi.hyperh.apps.LocalApp.scala* example.
 - Use Framework.run(conf: FrameworkConf) or Framework.multipleRuns(conf: FrameworkConf, runs: Int) to get solution(s).
 There is an advanced option of using the best solution found of one parallel run as a seeding solution in the next iteration of a parallel run.
 This option is currently under mantainance.
 - Inside MapReduceHandler.class there are two methods: hyperMap(...) - which runs the algorithm.evaluate over the problem, and hyperReduce(...) - which for now takes the solution with minimum value.
 For purposes other than PFSP problems, this class should be extended and than a custom MapReduceHandler should be set by using Framework.setMapReduceHandler(...).